What is perioral dermatitis?

 - On the eyelids and around the eyes (periocular dermatitis)

 Granulomatous periorificial dermatitis

-Granulomatous periorificial dermatitis refers to a papulo-pustular periorificial disease that shows a granulomatous perifollicular infiltrate on histopathology.
+Granulomatous periorificial dermatitis refers to a papulo-pustular periorificial disease that shows a mixed inflammatory or granulomatous perifollicular infiltrate on histopathology.
 It presents with persistent yellowish papules around the mouth.

 Who gets perioral dermatitis?